In this guide, you’ll learn:

 That’s a tough one.
 For sure, you spend less on the whole recruitment process, including office space adjustments, hardware, etc. But what about the development cost?

-The team that doesn’t understand your vision most likely won’t deliver the product you expect.
-Besides, it’s one of the top benefits outsourcing should provide: getting support with clarifying your vision and goals.
+The team that doesn’t understand your business vision most likely won’t deliver the product you expect.
+It’s important to note this fact as getting support with clarifying your vision and goals is one of the top benefits outsourcing should provide.

-While looking for a potential partner, aim at experienced consultants eager to help you, not people who will just take your specifications and write code without any advice.
+While looking for a potential partner, aim at experienced consultants eager to help you, not people who will just take your specifications and deliver code without sharing any advice.

 Communication issues are often caused by language and cultural barriers.
 Cultural differences can result in misunderstandings so it may be better to choose a company from a not-so-distant, culturally-similar location.